 Why You Need to Learn to Surf in Sayulita

 The Riviera Nayarit boasts plenty of surfer-friendly beaches.
-However if you are just learning to surf some are better than others.
-Sayulita is small beach town located 45 minutes north of Puerto Vallarta.
+However, if you are just learning to surf, some are better than others.
+Sayulita is a small beach town located 45 minutes north of Puerto Vallarta.
 In recent years this sleepy fishing village in the Riviera Nayarit has transformed into a mecca for those eager to learn to surf.
-Sayulita offers great waves, without too much swell, making it an ideal spot to catch your first wave.
+Sayulita offers great waves without too much swell, making it an ideal spot to catch your first wave.

 Luna Azul Surf School

 It is also important to figure out which foot to throw forward when you stand up on a wave.
 The instructors will help you determine which way you will ride – regular (left foot forward) or goofy (right foot forward).
 You’ll also work on perfecting falling.
-It is inevitable and you need to know how to do it correctly so you don’t get hurt.
-Your first surfing experience will go a lot better if you get all this down before you enter the water.
+It is inevitable, and you need to know how to do it correctly, so you don’t get hurt.
+Your first surfing experience will go much better if you get all this down before entering the water.

 Equipped with basic surfing knowledge, we headed out to the beginner section of Sayulita Beach.
-This is located at the southern end of the beach where it is shallow and has slow rolling waves.
-After a few last minute tips and words of encouragement, it was time to get in.
+This is located at the beach’s southern end, where it is shallow and there are slow-rolling waves.
+After a few last-minute tips and words of encouragement, it was time to get in.

-It seemed like within minutes everyone was popping up!
-My son, who got up on his first try, commented that if you snowboard or skateboard there are a lot of similarities and learning to surf will be easier.
-It was amazing to watch our group make so much progress in such a short amount of time.
+It seemed like, within minutes, everyone was popping up!
+My son, who got up on his first try, commented that if you snowboard or skateboard, there are a lot of similarities, and learning to surf will be easier.
+Watching our group make so much progress in such a short amount of time was amazing.

 We felt completely safe in the water because the instructors stayed with us the whole time.
 This gave us the confidence to keep trying.
-They were there reminding us to bend our knees, not our backs and time and again they helped us find the sweet spot to start paddling.
-At the end of your session, you can keep the board for an extra hour to keep practicing and put what you just learned to good use.
+They were there reminding us to bend our knees, not our backs, and repeatedly helped us find the sweet spot to start paddling.
+At the end of your session, you can keep the board for an extra hour to keep practicing and putting what you learned to good use.

-We realized during the extra hour, without the instructor present, it wasn’t as easy to catch the waves.
-We decided to sign up for a few more lessons to hone in on the timing thing.
+We realized that it wasn’t as easy to catch the waves during the extra hour without the instructor present.
+So, we decided to sign up for a few more lessons to hone in on the timing thing.
 Everyone thoroughly enjoyed their lesson with Luna Azul and would highly recommend them if you are headed to Sayulita and want to learn to surf.

 - Surfboard, rashguard, and leash.

-- One hour surf instruction in the water
+- One hour of surf instruction in the water

 - An additional one-hour surfboard rental free of charge